 The State Park

-The most interesting thing about this park is where it is located in downtown Santa Barbara.
-If you are walking down State St you literally walk up two blocks and this old fort greets you.
+The most exciting thing about this park is where it is located in downtown Santa Barbara.
+If you are walking down State St, you walk up two blocks, and this old fort greets you.
 It is great to see something like this relatively untouched in the expansion of the city.

-After paying our fee we were shown which way to begin and set out on our self guided tour.
-I found that in this State Park there was not a ton of information about what you are looking at, I had to craft a lot of the history here myself.
+After paying our fee, we were shown which way to begin and set out on our self-guided tour.
+I found that in this state park, there was not a ton of information about what you are looking at; I had to gather a lot of the history here myself.

-In the first building you enter there is a lot of relics from the Indians that lived in the area such as pottery and old tools.
+In the first building you enter, there are a lot of relics from the Native Americans that lived in the area, such as pottery and old tools.

-After those two rooms you are ushered into the courtyard where there is a bathroom and some citrus trees and the remnants of some of the older walls that have been broken down.
+After those two rooms, you are ushered into the courtyard where there are a bathroom, some citrus trees, and the remnants of some of the old walls that have been broken down.

 Chapel

-The next stop was the chapel and this was really beautiful, much like many of the missions that line the California coast.
+The next stop was the chapel, which was breathtaking, much like many of the missions that line the California coast.

-The chapel has been really well taken care of and is a beautiful display of the craftsmanship and the style of that time period.
-While not as big as some of the mission chapels, such as the Santa Barbara Mission, it was still an amazing display; especially considering it was the first church in the area.
+The chapel has been well taken care of and is a beautiful display of craftsmanship and the style of the period.
+While not as big as some of the mission chapels, such as the Santa Barbara Mission, it was still a fantastic display, especially considering it was the first church in the area.

 Padre’s Quarters

-The padre’s quarters were very small and unassuming but showed the way a man of God lived during this time period.
-It had a small bed, a place to do some writing and a couple crosses on the wall.
+The padre’s quarters were tiny and unassuming but showed the way a man of God lived during this period.
+It had a small bed, a place to do some writing, and a couple of crosses on the wall.
 You can only look at it from the outside as you cannot go in.

-The chapel and the padre’s quarters are the main interior areas that we saw, but there was a lot of beautiful maintained relics on the outside as well such as this old pull cart and old oven.
+The chapel and the padre’s quarters are the main interior areas that we saw, but there were a lot of beautifully maintained relics on the outside as well, such as this old pull cart and oven.